Steward and the King, The

 Gimli pulled on his pack and pulled out his ax and strode towards the spreading knot of men before the doorway which was the sole entrance.

-Boromir opened his mouth, but “Boromir!”
-Faramir called, stealing his voice.
+Boromir opened his mouth, but "Boromir!" his brother called, stealing his voice.
 He held his torch so his face was recognized.
-Again, he spoke to the Rangers standing behind his brother, “He has my leave to be here!” and again, as the dwarf threaded his way out, “Let him pass!”
-And that command was passed up the path through the still returning men and Gimli dodged his way out.
+Again, he spoke to the Rangers standing behind his brother, "He has my leave to be here!" and again, as the dwarf threaded his way out, "Let him pass!"
+And that command was passed up the path through the still returning men and the dwarf dodged his way out.

-Boromir’s thoughts raced.
-The only choice he gives me is to kill them and never know, or give him trust where he shows no reason why I should ... and hope for what crumbs he might give me.
+Boromir's thoughts raced.
+The dwarf is probably beyond capture now, and the possibility becomes less with each passing moment.
+The only choice he gave him was to kill them and never know, or give him trust where he showed no reason why he should.
 Brother!
 How could it be that I am your enemy?
 Never.

-There was a dark reason possible for his actions.
-Had he been suborned?
-Was there any secret or threat another could hold over him?
+There was a dark reason possible for Faramir's actions.
+Has he been suborned?
+Is there any secret or threat another can hold over him?
 Boromir reviewed the possibilities, and put them cautiously aside.
-If another control him by sorcery, he would be promising love, not threatening blood.
+If another controls him by sorcery, he would be promising love, not threatening blood.
 He hurts to do this, to have to do this.
 His heart is breaking, but not broken!
 His will is free.
 How can I refuse him?

-“Are all here?” he said low, to his ears alone.
-“Did any follow?
-Call them back and I’ll speak.
-Otherwise you’ll have nothing!”
+"Are all here?"
+Faramir countered, his voice the same.
+"Did any follow?
+Call them back and I'll speak.
+Otherwise you'll have nothing!"

 "I am not the Enemy, but you help his cause if this noise draws his attention.
 Stand down!"

-Looking close he could see that the face that said these impossible words was drawn: changed and haunted.
+Looking close, Boromir could see that the face that said these impossible words was drawn: changed and haunted.
 In his eyes was a caldron of emotions: fear, anger, and longing.
-“As you will,” he said at length.
+"As you will," he said at length.

 His brother's guard did not go down.
 "Call them in!"

-After a tense moment, Boromir turned and gave the order to the Anborn to take roll, then pulled his brother further down to greater privacy.
+After a tense moment, he turned and gave the order to the Anborn to take roll, then pulled his brother further down to greater privacy.